Let Autumn Lift Your Spirits

 Fluttering from the autumn tree.

 As a child growing up in Los Angeles, I barely noticed the seasons.
-One seemed to run into one another.
+One seemed much the same as another.
 Until I moved to northern California, I didn’t know that autumn colors could be so beautiful.

 We can even learn to find beauty on an autumn day when we feel sad.
 Walking on a dark day, Robert Frost opened his heart to his sorrow and let it reveal to him the beauty in the rain and in the bare, withered tree: